WE ARE NOT OFFERING ANY TURKEYS IN 2022. TOO MANY PROJECTS AND NOT ENOUGH HOURS. HOPE TO BE BACK AND INCREASING IN 2023.

 Super Assorted - NONE FOR 2022 These can be 1 or 2 of each of any breeds from the list.
 This is a good way to find out which best fits your needs.
 Then order the specific breed you like next season.
 Remember, you will receive a list of the contents with the shipment.
 There will be ABSOLUTELY NO CHOICES in the assortment.
 UNAVAILABLE IN 2022

 Black Spanish - Large, pure black turkey.
 Dates back to one of the earliest selections from the Wild turkey.
 They are by far the most resistant to diseases and pests of any turkey breed we have raised over the past 30 years.
 We have maintained this breed since 1989.

 Blue Slate - A slate blue-grey, medium sized breed.
 Like all blue fowl, three types of offspring are produced - the blue slate which is blue with black, a black and a soft blue almost splash color.
 We have maintained this breed since 1989.

 Bronze, Wishard Strain - This is a true-breeding strain, not the common type found in feed mills.
 They are the large birds people used to picture when they thought of turkeys.
-We obtained this lien form Oregon State University in 1990 (NOT AVAILABLE IN 2020)
+We obtained this line from Oregon State University in 1990 (NOT AVAILABLE IN 2022)